abhijithvijayan/eslint-config-airbnb/readme.md

 </p>
 <hr />

-❤️ it? ⭐️ it on [GitHub](https://github.com/abhijithvijayan/@abhijithvijayan/eslint-config-airbnb/stargazers) or [Tweet](https://twitter.com/intent/tweet?text=Check%20out%20@abhijithvijayan/eslint-config-airbnb%21%20by%20%40_abhijithv%0A%0AMy%20awesome%20command-line%20tool%0Ahttps%3A%2F%2Fgithub.com%2Fabhijithvijayan%2F@abhijithvijayan/eslint-config-airbnb%0A%0A%23node%20%23javascript%20%23typescript%20%23cli%20%23npm) about it.
+❤️ it? ⭐️ it on [GitHub](https://github.com/abhijithvijayan/@abhijithvijayan/eslint-config-airbnb/stargazers) or [Tweet](https://twitter.com/intent/tweet?text=Check%20out%20@abhijithvijayan/eslint-config-airbnb%21%20by%20%40_abhijithv%0A%0Ahttps%3A%2F%2Fgithub.com%2Fabhijithvijayan/eslint-config-airbnb%0A%0A%23javascript%20%23typescript%20%23eslint%20%23airbnb) about it.

 This is a wrapper for [`eslint-config-airbnb-base`](https://www.npmjs.com/package/eslint-config-airbnb-base) and [`eslint-config-airbnb-typescript`](https://github.com/iamturns/eslint-config-airbnb-typescript).
-The purpose behind this wrapper is to expose a javascript module and another typescript module separately for [`@abhijithvijayan/eslint`](https://github.com/abhijithvijayan/eslint-config) package.
-I recommend using the `abhijithvijayan/eslint-config` package itself as it comes with this package.
+The purpose behind this wrapper is to expose a javascript module and another typescript module separately for [`@abhijithvijayan/eslint-config`](https://github.com/abhijithvijayan/eslint-config) package.
+I recommend using the `abhijithvijayan/eslint-config` package itself.

 See [this issue](https://github.com/abhijithvijayan/eslint-config/issues/6) for more information.